lightly-io/team-awareness-training/README.md

 - Send [pre-course evaluation form](forms.md) along with course information.

 ### Every session
-- The teacher should meditate for at least 20 minutes before the session.
-This will enable the teacher to act as an inspiration and help put the group in a calmer state of mind.
 - Facilitate the exercises.
 - Teach new methods and tools.
 - Be an active listener and ask questions.
-- Stay a while afterwards to answer questions from participants that they either didn't have the time to discuss during the session, or they want to do 1-on-1.
+- Stay a while after to answer questions from participants that they either didn't have the time to discuss during the session.
+Or that they want to ask 1-on-1.
 - Write down the key points from the session and email them to the group.
+- Also: the teacher should meditate for at least 20 minutes before the session.
+Hanging out with calm people makes you calmer.

 ### Post-course
 - Send out [anonymous feedback form](forms.md).